craigg96/raspberry_pi_car_head_unit/README.md

-# DIY Car Head_Unit
+# DIY Car Head Unit
 DIY raspberry pi car headunit with built in navigation and music using android auto as well as a dashcam, reverse camera and obd monitor

 ### Installer Script
-Installer for openauto which patches various issues with newer GSP/touchscreen/device detection issues.
+The installer script for openauto is by humeman and patches various issues with newer GSP/touchscreen/device detection issues.
-Should work on any OpenAuto compatible platform, but intended for Raspberry Pi.

-Tested using latest Raspbian Buster (2019-09-26) on 3B (but now supports other environments as of Feb 13 2020 - thank you DreamHazard for telling me about that)
+Tested using latest Raspbian Buster (2019-09-26) on 3B

 ### Installation Instructions
 * Install git, if it's not already installed: `sudo apt install git`